Brown Butterflies of the Nymphalidae sub family Satyrinae

 There are 11 species in this group resident in the British Isles.
 Apart from the Marbled White most are shades of brown and orange which may be variable according to gender.
 Small spots, often referred to as ‘eye-spots’, are also present on forewings and hindwings of many species.
 Some species such as The Grayling and both Small and Large Heaths always settle with wings closed.

-In Europe the Satyridae family comprise of about one third of the European butterfly species.
+There is an ongoing debate amongst taxonomists as to whether this group of butterflies merit a separate family classification – Satyridae.
+In Europe the Satyridae or Satyrinae sub family of Nymphalidae have about one third of the European butterfly species.

 Speckled Wood (Pararge aegeria)